What Is Fuel Poverty In The UK?

 Beyond the direct health impacts of cold, inadequately heated homes, fuel poverty is also closely associated with other poor housing conditions.
 When residents cannot afford to heat their homes properly, they may reduce ventilation to try and conserve warmth.
 This lack of air circulation, combined with cold surfaces, creates the ideal environment for condensation, leading to damp and mould growth.
 These issues not only cause further damage to the property but also release spores into the air, significantly worsening indoor air quality and posing further health risks, particularly for children and those with respiratory sensitivities.

-Poverty Housing Statistics and the Scale of the Problem
+Fuel Poverty Statistics: The Scale of the Problem in the UK

 Recent poverty housing statistics paint a concerning picture.
 Millions of households in the UK are officially classified as fuel poor, with many more living in energy-inefficient homes and struggling with energy costs.
 The government estimates that 13% of homes, or 3.17 million households, were deemed to be ‘fuel poor’ based on the LILEE metric as of 2023.